 The Birth Process of New Fry

 When the young are perfectly formed they lie in a semicircular position and are delivered, usually tail first, one at a time, over a period of hours.
 On birth, the fry falls a few inches through the water, but quickly straightens out and, if strong enough, makes for cover among the plants.
-If these are not nearby, the fry sink to the bottom and take refuge in the sand, rocks or whatever other covers there may be.
+If these are not nearby, the fry sink to the bottom and take refuge in the sand, rocks, or whatever other covers there may be.
 They lie motionless for a short time while gathering strength.

 Why It's Ok to Remove the Male